 Holistic Approach to the Prevention and Relief of Hunger

-Initiate impactful social, economic and environmental non-profit initiatives that contribute to global food security and sustainable agricultural development
+Initiate impactful programs to support food security and sustainable agricultural development in communities around the world

 The AGCO Batavia (Illinois) chapter of the AGCO Global Women’s Network (AGWN) is a prime example of how we are making a positive social impact in our local communities.
 In 2018 alone, the Batavia AGWN members initiated a campaign to fundraise and award $6,500 in scholarships to students pursuing an agricultural field of study, awarded $9,000 for local farm-accident victims and donated more than $2,100 to combat hunger and support local dairy farmers.
 The group has partnered for several years with groups including the Kane County Farm Bureau and the Northern Illinois Food Bank to raise money and awareness, and to offer volunteer services in support of eliminating hunger and improving access to agricultural education.